Observation of geometric phases in quantum erasers: Theoretical analysis of double-slit interferometers with internal states

 \subsection{Which-path marking}

-A photon is marked with the polarization states $\ket{\psi_\U{A}}$ and $\ket{\psi_\U{B}}$ according to the paths using the quarter-wave plates, QWP$_\U{A}$ and QWP$_\U{B}$ (see Fig.~\ref{fig:double-slit}(b)).
-In this case, the total state vector for the composite system is represented as
+Because of the large distance between the double slit and the screen, the state of the photon through slits $\U{A}$ and $\U{B}$ can be assumed to be an eigenstate of the transverse wave numbers on the screen, $\ket{k_\U{A}}$ and $\ket{k_\U{B}}$, respectively, as shown in Fig.~\ref{fig:double-slit}(a).
+These states satisfy the normalization condition $\bracketi{k}{k^\prime}=\delta(k-k^\prime)$, where $\delta(\cdot)$ shows the Dirac delta function.
+In our setup, a photon is marked with the polarization states $\ket{\psi_\U{A}}$ and $\ket{\psi_\U{B}}$ according to the paths using the quarter-wave plates QWP$_\U{A}$ and QWP$_\U{B}$ (see Fig.~\ref{fig:double-slit}(b)).
+Assuming that the photon has a 50:50 chance of passing through each slit, the total state vector for the composite system can be represented as the following superposition: